rust-unofficial/too-many-lists/src/fifth-layout.md

   |                  ^ expected lifetime parameter
 ```

-Oh right, we need to give references in types lifetimes.
+Oh right, we need to give lifetimes to references in types.
 Hmm... what's the
 lifetime of this reference?
 Well, this seems like IterMut, right?
 Let's try
 what we did for IterMut, and just add a generic `'a`: